MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - Improvements in loading time for the [AIP add-in in Office apps](clientv2-user-guide.md).

-- The [AIP Viewer app](clientv2-view-use-files.md) now supports opening files without a labeling policy, to support protection-only scenarios.

-- Added support for removing a protected label when the [File API engine](/information-protection/develop/concept-profile-engine-file-engine-cpp) isn't loaded in Outlook. <!-- when might this occur? when should the regular user be concerned about it? -->
+- Added support for removing a protected label when the [File API engine](/information-protection/develop/concept-profile-engine-file-engine-cpp) isn't loaded in Outlook.

-- Fixed issues for mandatory labeling functionality when opening protected PowerPoint files with [Track and Revoke](track-and-revoke-admin.md) enabled. <!-- and async?>

 - The [PowerPointRemoveAllShapesByShapeName](clientv2-admin-guide-customizations.md#remove-all-shapes-of-a-specific-shape-name) advanced setting no longer requires that you also define the [ExternalContentMarkingToRemove](clientv2-admin-guide-customizations.md#how-to-configure-externalcontentmarkingtoremove) setting.
 Now you can define the **PowerPointRemoveAllShapesByShapeName** advanced setting on its own.